Episode 282

 Did you go back in the bedroom at all?

 A couple times, but I couldn't stay back there.
+What'd you do?
+Stay back there?

 Oh, and I went back in

 get all cleaned up for some fucked up reason.
+How'd you get cleaned up?
+Was that uh your water wasn't running?
+Like

 the water, like out of the

-toilet, you know, the tank?
+toilet, you know, the

+tank.
 Yeah, it was fucked.

 I don't know.

 Okay, when you say you got changed, what were you wearing that night in that morning?
+Um,

 I don't remember.

-So after killing her children and all of the pets, Jennifer stayed in the house with their dead bodies all day.
+So, after killing her children and all of the pets, Jennifer stayed in the house with their dead bodies all day.

 She paced around until the voices apparently told her to clean it up.
+With no running water, though, she decided to take the lid off the toilet tank and use the water in there to rinse off.

-With no running water though, she decided to take the lid off the toilet tank and use the water in there to rinse off before replacing her bloodied clothes with random things scavenged from piles of laundry.
+before replacing her bloodied clothes with random things scavenged from piles of laundry.

-When Lauren came upon the carnage and saw her sister dressed like a quote hobo, she suddenly realized what had been happening this whole time.
+When Lauren came upon the carnage and saw her sister dressed like a, quote, hobo, she suddenly realized what had been happening this whole time.

 At that moment, Lauren didn't see her sister, she saw her mother.

-your mom had acted similar to that i mean it was it was surprising but it was more interesting because when my mom would do i mean she wouldn't do stuff exactly like that she never told me she would just tell me about it happening right i mean
+I mean, it was it was surprising but it was more interesting because when my mom would do i mean she wouldn't do stuff exactly like that she never told me she would just tell me about it happening right i mean

-He lost the house on
+lost the house

-dad go to prison?
+your dad go to prison?

+I was seven, 14 years ago.
 He's still in prison for that?
+No, yeah, three years.

 That was your natural father?